Lawrence Schimel: Recognition

 PoMoSexuals, an anthology co-edited by Schimel, won the 1998 Lambda Award for Best Transgender Book.
 First Person Queer, edited by Schimel, won the 2008 Lambda in the Best LGBT Anthologies category.
-Several other books written, translated, or edited by Schimel have been shortlisted in other categories of the Lamba Award over the years.
+As of 2026, twelve other books written, translated, or edited by Schimel have been shortlisted in other categories of the Lamba Award over the years.

 In 2002, Schimel's poem "How to Make a Human" placed first in the Long category of the annual Rhysling Awards.
 His translation to English of Sofía Rhei's short-form poem "embalsamado" (as "embalmed") won the 2019 Dwarf Stars Award.

 In 2005, Schimel's No hay nada como el original was selected by the International Youth Library, Munich, as a White Ravens Book.
 In 2020, his picture book Qué suerte tengo!, translated into Maltese as Meta Mmur għand Sieħbi Carlos by Clare Azzopardi, was a finalist for the Maltese National Book Prize.
 Also in 2020, Schimel's translation of Some Days by María Wernicke (AmazonCrossing) was chosen as a 2021 USBBY Outstanding International title by the United States Board on Books for Youth and as a Notable Translation of 2020 by World Literature Today.

 Schimel's ¡Qué suerte tengo! was also chosen by IBBY for Outstanding Books for Young People with Disabilities.

 Hatchet, Schimel's translation of Carmen Boullosa's poetry collection Hamartia, won the Cliff Becker Book Prize in Translation.
 Schimel's translation of Poems the Wind Blew In by Karmelo C. Iribarren won a PEN Translates Award (EnglishPEN) and a Highly Commended Award from the CLiPPA.
 Schimel's translation of Voice of the Two Shores by Agnès Agboton was a recipient of a PEN Translates Award (EnglishPEN).

 I Offer My Heart as a Target, Schimel's translation of Johanny Vázquez Paz' Ofresco mi corazón como una diana, is a recipient of the Paz Prize for poetry.

 Several other translations by Schimel have been shortlisted or longlisted for other literary translation awards.